JD-AI-Research-Silicon-Valley/SACN/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py model SACN dataset FB15k-237 process True
 ```

 We are still organizing the code and will update the new version soon.
-If you have any question about this code or any advices, please email to "shangchaocs@gmail.com".
+If you have any question about this code or any advices, please email to "shangchaocs AT gmail.com".
 Thanks!

 ## Citation